 - The disease can also cause problems in the unborn fetus of pregnant women.

-- Because the child is contagious only before the rash appears, children who develop the rash are free to return to day care.
+- Because the child is contagious only before the rash appears, children who develop the rash are free to return to day care or school.

 Roseola is also called exanthem subitum and is a common childhood illness caused by the human herpesvirus 6 or 7.
 The disease usually occurs in children younger than 4 years.